NFL regular season: Current scheduling formula

 Under this formula, all teams are guaranteed to play every other team in their own conference at least once every three years, and to play every team in the other conference at least once every four years.
 The formula also guarantees a similar schedule for every team in a division each season, as all four teams will play fourteen out of their seventeen games against common opponents or each other.

-Non-divisional intraconference match-ups can occur over consecutive years if two teams happen to finish in the same place consistently.
+Non-divisional intraconference matchups can occur over consecutive years if two teams happen to finish in the same place consistently.
 For example, even though the Colts and Patriots are in different divisions within the same conference, the two teams played each other every season between 2003 and 2012, largely because both teams often finished in first place in their divisions each previous season.
 Similarly, the Jets and Browns played each other every season between 2015 and 2020 because both teams often landed in fourth place in their divisions.